Federal Direct Loans

 I no longer wish to borrow my loan how do I cancel it?

-Please send an e-mail to finaid@midmich.edu and include the information below.
+Send an email to finaid@midmich.edu and include the information below.
 This must be done within 14 days of the disbursement posting to your account.
-We will send an e-mail to your Mid account notifying you of your 14-day window.
-If it is past 14 days please inquire with our office to see what options may be available.
+We email your Mid Mich Email account notifying you of your 14-day window.
+If it is past 14 days, contact Mid's Financial Aid team to see what options may be available.

 • Your Full Name